Fannovel16/comfyui_controlnet_aux/README.md

 ### How to get OpenPose-format JSON?
 #### User-side
-This workflow will save images to ComfyUI's output folder (the same location as image).
+This workflow will save images to ComfyUI's output folder (the same location as output images).
 If you haven't found `Save Pose Keypoints` node, update this extension
 ![](./examples/example_save_kps.png)

 #### Dev-side